abdulmueed123/whatsapp-clone/README.md

 # whatsapp-clone
-just a simole code in flutter
+just a simple code in flutter